Portland spy ring: Spying activities

-When Houghton returned to Portland in 1953, he was soon contacted by Russian intelligence to continue his spying.
-To copy the documents, he was given a Minox measuring 3+1/2 × 1+1/8 × 3/8 in which he said "would easily pass as a cigarette lighter at a glance".
+Soon after Houghton returned to Portland in 1953, he was contacted by Russian intelligence to continue his spying.
+To copy the documents, he was given a Minox camera measuring 3+1/2 × 1+1/8 × 3/8 in which he said "would easily pass as a cigarette lighter at a glance".
 Although he did not have access to sensitive information at first, he soon managed to access the sensitive records room by covering for staff over lunchtimes.
 He began providing documents to the Russians at what MI5 describe as a "prolific" rate: 1,927 pages of documents in 1954 and 1,768 in 1955.
 These included details of mechanisms to conceal the noise of propellers and detect high-speed submarines, details of HMS Dreadnought and the navy's ship-building programme.
 Houghton had been instructed by Lonsdale not to tell Gee about his activities.
 At agreed points Houghton drove to pubs in the Kingston upon Thames area at weekends, taking camera film with naval documents.
 He was often asked for specific areas needed, such as homing torpedoes and submarine detection.
-Houghton was paid bonuses for the amount of information he passed over, and in December 1955, he was given £500.
+Houghton was paid bonuses for the amount of information he passed over; in December 1955, he was given £500.
 His annual salary that year was £741.
 Houghton was profligate with his money.
 Despite a salary of less than £15 a week, he spent approximately £20 a week on drink in various local pubs, paid cash for a Renault Dauphine and £150 for a radiogram.

-Before his marriage broke up, Houghton made potentially serious errors that could have led to his being exposed as a spy.
+Before his marriage to Peggy broke up, Houghton made potentially serious errors that could have led to his being exposed as a spy.
 One evening he left a brown paper parcel on the bedroom table; his wife, thinking it could contain evidence of an affair, opened it and found a stack of Admiralty documents—all classified.
 He had also shown her a bundle of bank notes that she estimated was about £150.
 She was suspicious enough to raise the matter three times with the Admiralty in 1955.
 They contacted MI5 the following year, reporting that Houghton's wife had told them "her husband was divulging secret information to people who ought not to get it".
 The Admiralty—aware of the split between the couple—also advised "It is considered not impossible that the whole of these allegations may be nothing more than outpourings of a jealous and disgruntled wife", and that the claim was probably "made on the spur of the moment and out of pure spite".
 Although no investigation was undertaken into the accusations, in late 1956 Houghton was moved from AUWE to HMS Osprey, where there was less access to classified information.